trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/level_smoothers.rst

 .. admonition:: Exercise 1

     Play around with the smoother parameters and study their effect on the error plot and the convergence of the preconditioned cg method.
-For all available smoothing options and parameters refer to the Muelu user guide ([1]_).
+For all available smoothing options and parameters refer to the MueLu user guide ([1]_).
 Hint: use **unsmoothed** transfer operator basis functions (i.e., **multigrid algorithm = unsmoothed**) to highlight the effect of the level smoothers.

 .. admonition:: Exercise 2